 Survivorship: Lung Health After Cancer

-The job of your lungs is to supply oxygen to your body.
-Not getting enough oxygen may make you feel short of breath, tired or lightheaded.
+The job of your lungs is to bring oxygen into your body.
+Not getting enough oxygen may make you feel short of breath, tired or lightheaded/dizzy.
 Certain cancer treatments can affect the lungs.
-This can happen while you are receiving treatment or months to years later.
-It is important to do what you can to keep your lungs healthy and learn about possible symptoms of lung issues to report to your healthcare providers.
+This can happen while you are getting treatment or months to years later.
+It is important to do what you can to keep your lungs healthy and learn about possible signs of lung issues to tell your healthcare providers about.

 Who is at risk of lung problems?

-If you received any of the following treatments, you may be at risk for problems with your lung health.
+If you received any of these treatments, you may be at risk for problems with your lung health.

-- High doses of cyclophosphamide or when used long-term (most often in immune disorders).
+- High doses of cyclophosphamide or when it is used for a long period of time (most often in immune disorders).

-- Radiation to an area that includes the lung.
-This can include axillary radiation (often used in breast cancer treatment) or total body irradiation.
+- Radiation to an area that involves the lung.
+This can include radiation to the axilla (underarm, often used in breast cancer treatment), or total body irradiation (TBI).

 - Surgery that removes part or all of a lung.

 - Chronic graft versus host disease (GVHD) after bone marrow transplant.